CitiesTravel Guides

 Ankara’s Rich Cultural and Historical Attractions

-Ankara’s architecture showcases its diverse history, with remnants from various historical periods.
-Roman-era structures include a bathhouse, the Column of Julian, and the Temple of Roma and Augustus.
-Byzantine traces feature the citadel and a cemetery.
-The square Alâeddin Mosque, with a single minaret, is near the walled citadel and hails from the Seljuq period.
-Numerous Ottoman buildings, such as the Hacı Bayram Cami (1427–28), the Mahmud Paşa market, and the Kurşunlu Han, now host the Museum of Anatolian Civilizations.
+Ankara’s architecture reflects its layered past.
+Roman-era ruins include a bathhouse, the Column of Julian, and the Temple of Roma and Augustus.
+Byzantine traces survive in the citadel and an ancient cemetery.
+The Seljuk-period Alâeddin Mosque stands alongside Ottoman landmarks such as Hacı Bayram Cami (1427–28), the Mahmud Paşa market, and Kurşunlu Han (now the Museum of Anatolian Civilizations).

-While government dominates the city’s commerce, Ankara also stands as Turkey’s second-largest industrial hub after Istanbul.
-Established industries include the production of wine, beer, flour, sugar, pasta, biscuits, milk, cement, mosaic paving, construction materials, and tractors.
-The service and tourism sectors are growing rapidly as well.
+Ankara is also Turkey’s second-largest industrial hub after Istanbul.
+Key outputs include wine, beer, flour, sugar, pasta, biscuits, milk, cement, mosaics, and tractors.
+Meanwhile, the service and tourism sectors are rapidly expanding.

 Atatürk Mausoleum (Anıtkabir)